 Audience-Coloring Adaptation: While the source material is well-known, the movies have had a major impact on how general audiences picture the X-Men.
-Many people are likely to picture Rogue as a timid teenager who steals other people's superpowers, and they're likely believe that Charles Xavier is a kindly old British schoolmaster, that Magneto is a grey-haired old man named "Erik Lehnsherr", that Wolverine is a Tall, Dark, and Handsome loner, and that Mystique is Magneto's loyal female minion.note In the comics, Rogue is a sexy and confident former supervillain who could fly and punch through walls for most of her history, Charles Xavier is an American political activist with a strong manipulative streak, Magneto is a young and muscular white-haired man named "Max Eisenhardt" ("Erik Lehnsherr" is one of his many aliases), Wolverine is a scruffy-looking loner who's often the butt of jokes for his short stature, and Mystique is a treacherous and slippery spy and assassin who led her own supervillain team for most of her history.
+Many fans who were introduced to the franchise via the films believe that Rogue is a timid teenager who steals other people's superpowers, that Charles Xavier is a kindly old British-American schoolmaster, that Magneto is a grey-haired old man named "Erik Lehnsherr", that Wolverine is a Tall, Dark, and Handsome loner, and that Mystique is Magneto's loyal female minion.note In the comics, Rogue is a sexy and confident former supervillain who could fly and punch through walls for most of her history, Charles Xavier is a fully American political activist with a strong manipulative streak, Magneto is a young and muscular white-haired man named "Max Eisenhardt" ("Erik Lehnsherr" is one of his many aliases), Wolverine is a scruffy-looking loner who's often the butt of jokes for his short stature, and Mystique is a treacherous and slippery spy and assassin who led her own supervillain team for most of her history.

-Base-Breaking Character: Mystique in the prequel films, largely because of how they put her through Adaptational Heroism.
-While some see it as an empathetic progression, others see it as a betrayal of the character's villainous legacy with some accusing the studio on trying to capitalize on Jennifer Lawrence's star power.
-It should be noted that fans were more accepting of Mystique's more heroic characterization in First Class and Days of Future Past, as she became a Fallen Hero in the former and served as the Big Bad in the latter.
-It was only in Apocalypse and Dark Phoenix that fans became divided largely because of how she became a full blown hero instead of a Nominal Hero or sympathetic Anti-Villain.
+Base-Breaking Character: Mystique in the prequel films, largely because of her gradual Adaptational Heroism.
+While some see her characterization as an empathetic progression, others see it as a betrayal of the character's villainous legacy with some accusing the studio on trying to capitalize on Jennifer Lawrence's star power.
+It should be noted that fans were more accepting of Mystique's more heroic characterization in First Class and Days of Future Past, as she became a Fallen Hero in the former and served as an Anti-Villain in the latter.
+It was only in Apocalypse and Dark Phoenix that fans became divided largely because of how she became a full blown hero instead of a Nominal Hero or a sympathetic Anti-Villain.

 Ensemble Dark Horse: In the late 2010s, several noted reviewers — particularly Lindsay Ellis and Unshaved Mouse have admitted to finding Rebecca Romijn to be one of the unsung heroes of the franchise.
 Both their reviews noted that she didn't get enough credit for her performance as Mystique in the original trilogy (all while under extensive makeup).
 At least part of this has to do with Jennifer Lawrence replacing her in the prequel films, at which point her character got a significant increase in screentime.